sociocom/well_being/README.md

 # form_Welbe
-A form for investigating of Well-being using streamlit.
+The form for investigating of Well-being using streamlit.